ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/12-singularity-mpi.md

 This is where things get interesting and we'll begin by looking at how Singularity containers are run within an MPI environment.

 If you're familiar with running MPI codes, you'll know that you use `mpirun`, `mpiexec` or a similar MPI executable to start your application.
-This executable may be run directly on the local system or cluster platform that you're using, or you may run it through a job script submitted to a job scheduler.
+This executable may be run directly on the local system or cluster platform that you're using, or you may need to run it through a job script submitted to a job scheduler.
 Your MPI-based application code, which will be linked against the MPI libraries, will make MPI API calls into these MPI libraries which in turn talk to the MPI daemon process running on the host system.
 This daemon process handles the communication between MPI processes, including talking to the daemons on other nodes to exchange information between processes running on different machines, as necessary.

 When running code within a Singularity container, we don't use the MPI executables stored within the container (i.e. we DO NOT run `singularity exec mpirun -np <numprocs> /path/to/my/executable`).
 Instead we use the MPI installation on the host system to run Singularity and start an instance of our executable from within a container for each MPI process.
 Without Singularity support in an MPI implementation, this results in starting a separate Singularity container instance within each process.
 This can present some overhead if a large number of processes are being run on a host.
 Where Singularity support is built into an MPI implementation this can address this potential issue and reduce the overhead of running code from within a container as part of an MPI job.

 Ultimately, this means that our running MPI code is linking to the MPI libraries from the MPI install within our container and these are, in turn, communicating with the MPI daemon on the host system which is part of the host system's MPI installation.
 These two installations of MPI may be different but as long as there is ABI compatibility between the version of MPI installed in your container image and the version on the host system, your job should run successfully.

 We can now try running a 2-process MPI run of a point to point benchmark `osu_latency`.
 If your local system has both MPI and Singularity installed and has multiple cores, you can run this test on that system.
 Alternatively you can run on a cluster.
 Note that you may need to submit this command via a job submission script submitted to a job scheduler if you're running on a cluster.
-That is beyond the scope of this material but if you're attending a taught version of this course, some information will be provided at this point in relation to the cluster that you've been provided with access to.
+If you're attending a taught version of this course, some information will be provided below in relation to the cluster that you've been provided with access to.

-> ## Undertake a parallel run of the `osu_latency` benchmark
+> ## Undertake a parallel run of the `osu_latency` benchmark (general example)
 >
 > Move the `osu_benchmarks.sif` Singularity image onto the cluster (or other suitable) platform where you're going to undertake your benchmark run.
 >